What does Artisio have to do with sustainability?

-The good news is that the auction and art industry recognize its role in building a sustainable future.
+The good news is that the auction and art industry recognize its role in building a sustainable future by fostering the circular economy.
 It has a rather strong incentive for taking this environmental responsibility seriously.
 Art and other auction pieces, after all, are a form of investment, and people purchase them because of investment decisions that are based on their trust in the auction company.
 Such decisions are hardly driven by need.
 So, a company’s sense of accountability and responsibility in addressing issues relevant to the times, like climate change and global warming, will really influence these decisions.

 What auction houses are doing for environmental sustainability so far